aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 categories: rant
 draft: true
 ---
-Many vocal US vaccine scientists like Paul Offit think that the safety of ALL childhood vaccines has been proven so well that no debates should be done about it, and no better-designed trials are needed, unlike some other medical scientists who specialize in [reliability of medical evidence](https://vinayprasadmdmph.substack.com/p/the-only-real-solution-to-vaccine?publication_id=231792&post_id=131012417&isFreemail=false).
+Many vocal US vaccine scientists, like Paul Offit, believe that the safety of ALL childhood vaccines has been proven so well that no debates should be held about it, and no better-designed trials are needed.
+This view is unlike that of some other medical scientists who specialize in [reliability of medical evidence](https://vinayprasadmdmph.substack.com/p/the-only-real-solution-to-vaccine?publication_id=231792&post_id=131012417&isFreemail=false).
-I show that Paul uses very weak evidence to make claims of vaccine safety, with concrete examples from nutrition and cardiology where similarly weak evidence led us astray.
+I demonstrate that Paul uses very weak evidence to make claims of vaccine safety, with concrete examples from nutrition and cardiology where similarly weak evidence led us astray.
-I also show that he cherry picks only the studies that validate his biases with weak evidence and completely ignore similarly weak or sometimes even the much stroger evidence that goes against their biases.
+I also show that he cherry-picks only the studies that validate his biases with weak evidence and completely ignores similarly weak or sometimes even much stronger evidence that goes against his biases.
-He makes the case of the safety of vaccines only based on very inaquately powered (sized) animal experiments and human observational studies which although often large, are prone to confounders and P-hacking, In contrast, I show harms of some non-live vaccines by using evidence from Randomized Controlled Trials (RCTs).
-In all other fields of science, they are the gold standard of evidence that can separate correlation from causation due to randomization, but somehow Paul ignores them even when they are available and instead cite much less reliable evidence.
+He makes the case for the safety of vaccines based only on inadequately powered (sized) animal experiments and human observational studies which, although often large, are prone to confounders and P-hacking.
+In contrast, I present the harms of some non-live vaccines using evidence from Randomized Controlled Trials (RCTs).
+In all other fields of science, they are considered the gold standard of evidence that can separate correlation from causation due to randomization, but somehow Paul ignores them even when they are available and instead cites much less reliable evidence.

-First, I review the evidence Paul Offit presents to claim that safety of childhood vaccines is settled science.
+First, I review the evidence Paul Offit presents to claim that the safety of childhood vaccines is settled science.
 I focus most of this post on [this paper](https://pubmed.ncbi.nlm.nih.gov/26417097/) in which he claims to settle the question.
 It is Paul's latest published paper I could find on the topic.
-For each piece of evidence in each category I discuss their limitations.
+For each piece of evidence in each category, I discuss their limitations.
-Finally I present the evidence, including RCTs and pseudo-RCTs that in my opinion are the strongest evidence of harms of vaccines in general: all of these happen to be *non-live* vaccines.
+Finally, I present the evidence, including RCTs and pseudo-RCTs, that in my opinion, provide the strongest evidence of the harms of vaccines in general: all of these happen to be *non-live* vaccines.

 ## Observational Studies
 Most efforts in proving that vaccines do not cause harms has been focused on showing that the MMR vaccines dont cause autism.